JOHNNYMACONNY/ybf-studio/docs/go_live_checklist.md

 ---

 **Objective:**
-This checklist ensures a smooth, error-free launch of the AudioServiceApp.
+This checklist ensures a smooth, error-free launch of YBF Studio.
 Follow each step systematically and verify completion before moving to the next phase.

 **📚 Remember:** Always refer to the specific documentation files listed in each section for detailed implementation guidance.